davidbowland/form-submit/README.md

 * `formSubmit.addCounter(<element, NodeList, or query selector string>, <maxlength>)`
    ex: `formSubmit.addCounter(document.getElementById('fnord'))` or `formSubmit.addCounter(document.getElementById('fnord'), 100)`
    * Adds a character counter to an element (input, textarea), all elements in a [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList), or all elements identified by a [query selector string](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll), with an optional maximum count specified
-   If the max count is not specified it will be taken from properties.
-Property `data-form-submit-count` is added if not present.
+   * If the max count is not specified it will be taken from properties
+   * Property `data-form-submit-count` is added if not present

 * `formSubmit.removeCounter(<element, NodeList, or query selector string>)`
    ex: `formSubmit.removeCounter(document.getElementById('fnord'))`